IvanDandrea86/getflixProject/README.md

 </br>

-## Our website is also reponsive
+## We care about the responsivity.... :)
-Our website is designed to suit your smartphone and tablette.
+As you can see here bellow, our website has been made **reponsive** and designed to fit any smartphones or tablettes.
 ![](/application/source/media/responsive.PNG)